seesmof/everything/University/Year 2 Term 1/TY/tasks/РГЗ/task.md

 ```
 CONTEXT:
 Lab on Probability Theory course.
 You must solve the given problem in an identical fassion as in the example below it.
+Use LaTeX whenever possible for math notation.

 PROBLEM: